andrius-siup/recipe-book/README.md

 [CSS Validation Service](http://jigsaw.w3.org/css-validator/) - used to validate css code.
 [JSHint](https://jshint.com/) - used to validate the jQuery code.
 [PEP8 online](http://pep8online.com/) - used to validate the Python code.
+[Lighthouse](https://developers.google.com/web/tools/lighthouse) - used to improve the quality of the webpage.